The Bridge at Remagen: Release

 The Bridge at Remagen was released in theatres on June 25, 1969.
 The ABC network broadcast the film on television in the U.S. on July 24, 1977.

 Home media

 The film was released on DVD by MGM Home Entertainment on January 24, 2006 and January 31, 2006.

 Reception

 Critical response

 The film holds a 20% on Rotten Tomatoes, based on 5 reviews, with an average rating of 5.60 out of 10.

 Wolper says, "perhaps it was not the best idea to distribute a film about war and heroism at the height of the war in Vietnam.
 The film received mixed reviews.
 It was accused of being too realistic and not realistic enough ...
 Given the circumstances, I think it is a fine picture and it plays quite often on television."

-FilmInk said "it's tough and fast and looks great."

 2007 radio play

 In 2007, Vaughn played himself in a BBC Radio 4 dramatization of the events surrounding the invasion.